Second-order conditions for non-uniformly convex integrands: quadratic growth in $L^1$: Introduction

 First of all, the classical, smooth theory, see, e.g., \cite{CasasTroeltzsch2012,Casas2015}, is not applicable.
 On the one hand, $G$ might fail to be twice differentiable.
 On the other hand, even if $G$ is twice differentiable, the second derivative $G''(\bar u)$ fails to be a Legendre form since $G$ is not assumed to be uniformly convex.
 However, such an assumption is crucial, see, e.g., \cite[Eq.~(2.5)]{CasasTroeltzsch2012}.

 The first results for sufficient second-order conditions for problems with bang-bang solution structure can be found in \cite{Casas2012:1}.
-Therein, the author proves quadratic growth w.r.t.\ the linearized states by assuming some coercivity on an extended critical cone.
+Therein, the author proves quadratic growth w.r.t.\ the difference of the states by assuming some coercivity on an extended critical cone.
 No necessary conditions of second order are given.

 In \cite{CasasWachsmuthsBangBang}, the authors use a structural assumption on the growth of the adjoint state $\bar\varphi$ and this allows to formulate a second-order sufficient condition on measures living on the set $\set{\bar\varphi = 0}$.
 This implies quadratic growth in $L^1(\lambda)$.
 Again, no second-order necessary conditions are given.